 While you might associate setting up bank accounts with making an appointment to attend at your local bank branch, improvements in technology can now make this process much easier and quicker for you.
 Depending on who you are opening an account with, you could do all of this from the comfort of your own home without ever needing to set foot in a physical branch.

 If you have a job, there’s a good chance that your employer does not pay you in cash.
 In all likelihood, your wages are paid electronically directly into your current account.
 Employers (or rather your employer’s bank) can do this because the banks have all agreed upon standard ways of moving money between accounts (usually BACS or Faster Payments) and a standardised sort code and account number scheme.
 You may not be able to secure a job without a current account as your employer would have no other way to easily pay you and their other employees.

 Equally, if friends and family need to send you money, they can use the same account information.
 And, if you ever use your paying-in book or an ATM to pay in cheques or cash, the same data is used.

 There are other ways you can receive money – with a prepaid card, for example – but these products do not offer the range of account management functions and deposit protection that current accounts provide.

-Current accounts enable us to spend the money we have deposited in a number of different and useful ways.
+The features of current accounts enable us to spend the money we have deposited in a number of different and useful ways.